Data Science Building

 About

 Helen Snooks is Professor of Health Services Research and Research Lead for the Medical School, at Swansea University.
 Helen leads the Patient and Population Health and Informatics research theme within the School.
-Helen is seconded for half a day per week to the National Institute for Health Research Evaluation, Trials and Studies Coordinating Centre (NETSCC) at University of Southampton as Health Technology Assessment Journal Editor.
-Helen led the Trials Unit in Swansea to full registration with the UKCRN, retaining a strong interest in experimental evaluation methods and has a strong record of grant capture (> £40 million).
+Helen is seconded for 0.5 days per week to the National Institute for Health Research Evaluation, Trials and Studies Coordinating Centre (NETSCC) at University of Southampton, as Health Technology Assessment Journal Editor, and 0.75 days per week as Health Services and Delivery Research Journal Editor and Senior Editor.
+Helen led the Trials Unit in Swansea to full registration with the UKCRN, retaining a strong interest in experimental evaluation methods and has a strong record of grant capture (> £45 million).
 Helen’s main research interests and expertise lie in the fields of Emergency Pre-hospital and Unscheduled Care, Primary Care, and research support.
 In these areas, the focus of her work is to plan, design and carry out evaluations of health technologies and new models of service delivery which often involve changing roles and working across boundaries between service providers.
 The research is applied, pragmatic and leads to change and impact in the real world of policy and practice.
 Helen actively encourages and supports public and patient involvement in her research to enhance relevance, accountability and quality.
 Helen’s work is strongly patient-focused and collaborative and uses mixed methods to achieve study aims.

 Areas Of Expertise